harshita-s/academic-kickstart/content/publication/yasrab-a-2022/index.md

 ---
-title: "A Machine Learning Method for Automated Description and Workflow Analysis of First Trimester Ultrasound Scans."
+title: "A Machine Learning Method for Automated Description and Workflow Analysis of First Trimester Ultrasound Scans"
 date: 2022-12-01
 authors:
 - Robail Yasrab